 Hard seltzers are similar to the average light beer.
-The majority have around 100 calories per 12-ounce can, though they have less sugar (from 0 to 5 grams) than beer.
-Hard seltzers average 2 grams of carbs, and many are gluten-free.
-They also tend to be rather light, falling around 4.5 percent to 5 percent alcohol by volume (ABV).
+The majority have around 100 calories per 12-ounce can and have 0 to 5 grams of sugar.
+Hard seltzers average 2 grams of carbs, and many are gluten free.
+They also tend to be rather light, falling around 4.5 to 5 percent alcohol by volume (ABV).

 Here are the best hard seltzers.

 Credited with starting the trend, Bon & Viv is a perfect introduction to spiked seltzer.
 Originally called "Spiked Seltzer," it was created in response to the popularity of vodka soda drinks in bars.
 It has a brilliant carbonation that’s similar to sparkling wine, which isn't surprising because it's cold-fermented using champagne yeast.